 Omega-3 fatty-acids, a type of unsaturated fat, have been found to be helpful in preventing sudden death from heart attacks.
 Fatty fish, such as salmon, mackerel, tuna and herring, contain two types of omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
-The recommended intake for omega-3 fatty acids is 500 milligrams per day.
-That's about two 6-ounce servings of fatty fish per week.

-Exercise Does the Heart Good
+Physical Activity Does the Heart Good